 A useful addition we wish was available on desktop is the previously mentioned Dark Web Monitoring.
 If you choose so, you’ll be notified of any of your details cropping up in dark web leaks, which should give you a heads up to change your credentials.

 So, overall, pretty good mobile VPN apps from NordVPN, and while they’re by no means perfect, they’re very usable and can certainly provide quick, easy protection on the move.

 As mentioned before, NordVPN’s browser extension is often the only way to access BBC iPlayer, so if you’re a Brit or an Anglophile, this bit will be important.

 NordVPN’s Firefox and Chrome VPN extension is a proxy extension, which means that while it can work without the desktop client installed, it doesn’t provide any encryption.
 Instead, it just provides the ability to very quickly change your location and, if you activate the settings, block WebRTC leaks, ads, and malware with CyberSec.

 The main draw is the fact you don’t have to fire up the whole client, and within a couple of clicks you can appear to be wherever you want – plus, you connection won't be affected by any possible slow-down from encryption.
 However, the browser extensions do have their limitations.
 You’ll only be able to select countries – not cities – and obviously only your browser traffic is affected.

 Compared to the competition, NordVPN’s extensions are good.
-While ExpressVPN’s extension is probably the best around, it’s essentially another interface for the full app – Nord’s is standalone software that’s not as powerful, but performs a different task.
+While ExpressVPN’s extension is probably the best around, it’s essentially another interface for the full app – Nord’s is standalone software that’s not as powerful, but performs a different task, and does it well.